 Property, plant and equipment are stated at cost less allowance for depreciation and amortization.
 Additions and improvements that substantially extend the useful life of a particular asset are capitalized while repairs and maintenance costs are charged to expense as incurred.
 Interest on borrowings is capitalized during the active construction period of major capital projects.
 Capitalized interest is recorded as part of the asset to which it relates and is amortized over the asset's estimated useful life.
-Interest cost capitalized amounted to \$0 and \$51 for each of the years ended June 30, 2006 and 2005.
 Upon sale or disposition of an asset, the cost and related accumulated depreciation are removed from the accounts.
 Depreciation of plant and equipment has been provided using the straight-line method over the estimated useful lives of the assets as follows:

+Building and building improvements

+Land improvements

+Machinery and print production equipment

+Computer software and equipment

+Furniture, fixtures and office equipment

+Leasehold improvements

-Building and building improvements 10 - 30 years Land improvements 10 years Machinery and print production equipment 4 - 10 years Computer software and equipment 3 years Furniture, fixtures and office equipment 5 - 7 years Leasehold improvements Shorter of lease term or remaining life of
+10 - 30 years 10 years 4 - 10 years 3 years 5 - 7 years Shorter of lease term or remaining life of the asset